sefffal/Octofitter.jl/docs/src/fit-interfere.md

 ```

-Plot position at each epoch:
+Plot only the position at each epoch:
 ```@example 1
 using PlanetOrbits
 els = Octofitter.construct_elements(results,:b,:);